 With the proper planning and execution, of course you can.
 You can build a great website, and you shouldn't have to spend a truckload of money to get it either.
 If you like these small business website design examples you might want to begin planning for your site by listing out the critical functions you need your site to serve.
 I suggest performing a detailed exercize to develop buyer personas with targeted messaging.
 It's a great document to provide a designer, the better a vendor understands who you're trying to speak to the more aligned their efforts will be.

 As you continue your research for the right web partner realize there are hundreds of agencies out there with the right skills and portfolio necessary to design your website the way you want it to look and react.
-Make sure you use a firm that builds in modern technology so your site will function as good as it looks though, before you pick your favorite agency check out our website redesign slideshare.
+Make sure you use a firm that builds in modern technology so your site will function as good as it looks though.